-Aa a = The first angle for vector measurement, measured from the X+ axis direction

-Bb b = The second angle for vector measurement, measured from the X+ axis direction.

-Cc c = The third angle for vector measurement, measured from the X+ axis direction.
+Aa a = The first angle for vector measurement, measured from the X+ axis direction.
+Bb b = The second angle for vector measurement, measured from the X+ axis direction. Сс C = The third angle for vector measurement, measured from the X+ axis direction.
 Dd d = Nominal size of feature.
 Zz z = The absolute Z axis position, when measuring a boss feature.
 If this is omitted, a bore cycle is assumed.

-Mm m = The true position tolerance of a feature.
-A cylindrical zone about the theoretical position.
+Hh h = The tolerance value of a feature dimension being measured.

-Qq q = The probe's overtravel distance for use when the default values are unsuitable.
+- Mm m = The true position tolerance of a feature.
+A cylindrical zone about the theoretical position. - Qq q = The probe's overtravel distance for use when the default values are unsuitable.
 The probe then travels beyond the expected position when it searches for a surface.
-Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.394 in) in the X,Y axis.

-Rr r = This is an incremental dimension that is used in external features, e.g. bosses and webs, to give a radial clearance from the nominal target surface prior to a Z axis move.
-Default value is 5 mm (0.200 in).

-R-r -r = This is similar to Rr, except that the clearance is applied in the opposite direction to force an internal boss cycle.
+Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.394 in) in the X,Y axis. - Rr r = This is an incremental dimension that is used in external features, e.g. bosses and webs, to give a radial clearance from the nominal target surface prior to a Z axis move.
+Default value is 5 mm (0.200 in). - R-r -r = This is similar to Rr, except that the clearance is applied in the opposite direction to force an internal boss cycle.
 Default value is 5 mm (0.200 in).